HomeMy WebLinkAboutAgenda Bill 6B-BirchesSub2 08/03/2009ORDINANCE NO.

 WHEREAS, the City of Petaluma Planning Commission filed with the City Council its report

-set forth in its minutes of May 12, 2009 recommending'the: adoption of a Rezoning from Planned
+set forth in its minutes of May 12, 2009 recommending'the. adoption of a Rezoning from Planned

 Community District (PCD) to Planned Unit District (PUD) along with the adoption of the

-associated Unit Development Plan and PUD Development Standards to allow fora 21-unit
+associated Unit Development Plan and PUD Development Standards to allow for a 21-unit

 single-family subdivision on the vacant 2.2-acre parcel at 870 Wood Sorrel Drive, Assessor's

-Parcel No: 137-061-022; and
+Parcel No. 137-061-022; and

-WHEREAS, on August 3, 2009, in compliance with the California Environmental Quality Act
+WHEREAS, on August 3,' 2009, in compliance with the California Environmental Quality Act

 (CEQA), 14 California Code of Regulations Sections 15000 et seq.
 (CEQA Guidelines) and the